Monash-Data-Science-and-AI-platform/marketing-contract-classification/sentence_classification/README.txt

 		-"title": title	for the output graph

 	-change "epochs" if needed

 -Then, in modules/fine_tuning/path.json
+	-define the .xlsx file for training in "training_data_path" -and .xlsx file for validation in "validation_data_path" -change "output_folder_path" to the desired path to the output folder,where:
+		-a result.txt contains model summary, classification report and confusion matrix -a raw_data.json containing raw data from classification report for plotting -a result_graph.png containing the graph f1-scores against epochs

-	-define the .xlsx file for training in "training_data_path" -and .xlsx file for validation in "validation_data_path" -change "output_file_path" to the desired .txt file for the result to output -change "graph_output_path" to the desired .png file to output the graph -change "raw_data_output_path" to the desired .json file to output the raw data in json format -change "save_model_path" and "save_config_path" to the desired path for the model and its config.json to save -make sure that both "save_model_path" and "save_config_path" are paths to a folder but not specific file
+	-change "save_model_path" and "save_config_path" to the desired path for the model and its config.json to save -make sure that both "save_model_path" and "save_config_path" are paths to a folder but not specific file